sodaAPI/e-report-rms/README.md

    ```sh
    npm install --force
    ```
-3. Setting your databases in ./backend/config/database.js and make sure you already create database in your local server.
+3. Setting your databases in ./backend/config/database.js, setting your .env file and make sure you already create database in your local server.
    ```sh
    const db = new Sequelize("your_databases", "root", "", {
    host: "localhost",